ppy/osu-wiki/wiki/Tournaments/SOFT/3/en.md

 ### Round of 32

-Detailed results of the Round of 32 stage can be found through [this link](https://goo.gl/XUjUy4).
+Detailed results of the Round of 32 stage can be found [here](https://goo.gl/XUjUy4).

 | Saturday, 2018-03-24 | | | | |
 | ---: | :---: | :---: | :--- | :---: |